AshtonSBradley/ashtonsbradley.github.io/collections/_members/AshtonBradley.md

   In 2005 I took up a post-doctoral fellowship at the University of Queensland in the Center of Excellence for Quantum-Atom Optics in the group of Matthew Davis.
 In 2008 I was awarded a New Zealand Foundation for Research, Science, and Technology Fellowship and moved to Otago University.
 In 2010 I was awarded a Rutherford Discovery Fellowship and Marsden Fast Start Grant.
 In 2016 I transitioned to a permanent faculty position at the University of Otago.

   #### Fellowships and Awards
-  - 2026 Professor Invité, Quantum Information Centre Sorbonne Université.
+  - 2026 Visiting Professor, Quantum Information Centre Sorbonne Université.
   - 2011-2015 Rutherford Discovery Fellowship
   - 2008-2010 NZ Foundation for Research, Science, and Technology Research Fellowship.
   - 2005-2007 University of Queensland Postdoctoral Fellowship.